DSAutomations/dockerhass-docs/DockerHASS-docs.md

 You should see the list of directories that we created in the last section.
 Now would be a good time to copy your Home Assistant config into the `homeassistant` directory.

 When you're finished, switch back to the terminal and press `Ctrl-c` to kill the server.
+Keep this shutdown when you're not using it.

-Next time you want to run the server add the `-d`
+`-d` argument to your docker-compose command to run the container in the background.

 #